tinotenda0/tinotenda0/README.md

 ## 🚀 Featured Projects
 - [My Portfolio](https://tinotenda.me)
-  A showcase of my web design and development projects.
+  This is supposed to be a showcase of my web design and development projects but it's not done yet.

 ---